 What Is the Sexual Desire Inventory-2 (SDI-2)?

-The SDI-2 assesses sexual desire across two distinct dimensions: dyadic (partner-focused) and solitary (self-focused) desire.
-Spector, Carey & Steinberg developed this 14-item measure in 1996.
+The SDI-2 measures sexual desire across two dimensions: dyadic (partner-focused) and solitary (self-focused).
+Spector, Carey & Steinberg (1996) built it as a 14-item self-report form.

 Two Dimensions